mark9804/vectorscoperize/README.md

 ## Usage

+- Download the latest release from [releases](https://github.com/zhaoluchen/vectorscoperize/releases/latest).
+- Unzip the release file, drag to Applications folder.
+- Remove quarantine attribute from the app by running `xattr -cr /Applications/Vectorscoperize.app`.
-1. Start the app.
+- Start the app.
 The app will prompt you to select a region of the display you want to capture.
 After you select a region, the application window will appear.

 ## Keyboard Shortcuts